glhr/COOkeD/README.md

 pip install torch==2.5.1 torchvision==0.20.1 --index-url https://download.pytorch.org/whl/cu121
 pip install -r requirements.txt
 ```

-### Download pre-trained classifiers

-For ImageNet1K, we use pre-trained models from TorchVision (downloaded automatically) when you run the demo or eval.
-For the other ID datasets, we provide trained models:
-(Coming soon)

 ### Download the datasets

 Run the following script to download the ID datasets (ImageNet-1K, ImageNet-200, CIFAR100, DTD, PatternNet) and corresponding OOD datasets automatically: